OMSI Exhibit

 How Loud is Too Loud?

-A game in which visitors explore the correlation between decibel levels and exposure times that can cause permanent damage.
-Players place icons of everyday sound sources on a scale, and an arrow points to the decibel level and amount of time that can pass before hearing is damaged from that sound source.
-Visitors can test each one and then line them up from safe to most dangerous, or in any order they choose.
+A game in which visitors explored the correlation between decibel levels and exposure times that can cause permanent damage.
+Players placed weighted icons of everyday sound sources on a scale, and an arrow pointed to the decibel level and amount of time that can pass before hearing is damaged from that sound source.
+Visitors could test each one and then line them up from safe to most dangerous, or in any order they choose.
+See our web-based version of this game ».

 Rock Your World